mdibnjihan/mdibnjihan/README.md

 # Currently working on
 I am not currently working on any projects.<br>
 Have got an idea that we can work on together?
-- 🥷 Let's talk about it: md.ibnjihan@outlook.com
+- :octocat: Let's talk about it: md.ibnjihan@outlook.com

 # Skills
 I love learning new skills.